microbrewerGM/paik/README.md

   - localGPT has this feature
 - [X] Investigate langflow
   - Create options to run OpenAI for various ML/AI/chat functions
   - Conclusion: Langflow is not a good fit for this project.
-Direct access to the source code of the modules is needed for the openness of the project.
+Direct access to the source code of the modules is needed for the openness of the project - working in Python, not JS/TS.
+Fantastic GUIs - I wish we had a Python version of the langflow GUI.

 ### localGPT notes